usarmydoc/WSI-AI/README.md

 # AI for Multi-Tissue WSI Damage Scoring

-## ⚠️ **IMPORTANT: RESEARCH/TESTING VERSION ONLY**
+## **IMPORTANT: RESEARCH/TESTING VERSION ONLY**

-**🚨 MEDICAL DISCLAIMER: This is a research prototype and testing framework only.
+**MEDICAL DISCLAIMER: This is a research prototype and testing framework only.
 This system has NOT been trained on real medical data and is NOT validated for clinical use.
 Do not use for actual medical diagnosis or patient care.**

-### 🧪 **Current Status:**
+### **Current Status:**
 - **Research Framework**: Architecture and evaluation pipeline only
 - **Synthetic Data**: Uses computer-generated test data, not real WSI images
 - **No Clinical Training**: Model has not been trained on actual patient data